European science in the Middle Ages: Renaissance (15th century)

 The 15th century saw the beginning of the cultural movement of the Renaissance.
 The rediscovery of Greek scientific texts, both ancient and medieval, was accelerated as the Byzantine Empire fell to the Ottoman Turks and many Byzantine scholars sought refuge in the West, particularly Italy.

-Also, the invention of printing was to have great effect on European society: the facilitated dissemination of the printed word democratized learning and allowed a faster propagation of new ideas.
+The invention of printing facilitated dissemination of the printed word, democratized learning and allowed a faster propagation of new ideas.

-When the Renaissance moved to Northern Europe that science would be revived, by figures as Copernicus, Francis Bacon, and Descartes (though Descartes is often described as an early Enlightenment thinker, rather than a late Renaissance one).
+Near the end of the Renaissance, the astronomer Nicolaus Copernicus proposed that the Earth revolves around the sun.

 Byzantine and Islamic influences

 Byzantine interactions

 Byzantine science played an important role in the transmission of classical knowledge to the Islamic world and to Renaissance Italy, and also in the transmission of medieval Arabic knowledge to Renaissance Italy.
 Its rich historiographical tradition preserved ancient knowledge upon which splendid art, architecture, literature and technological achievements were built.

 Byzantine scientists preserved and continued the legacy of the great Ancient Greek mathematicians and put mathematics in practice.
-In early Byzantium (5th to 7th century) the architects and mathematicians Isidore of Miletus and Anthemius of Tralles used complex mathematical formulas to construct the great "Hagia Sophia" temple, a magnificent technological breakthrough for its time and for centuries afterwards due to its striking geometry, bold design and height.
-In late Byzantium (9th to 12th century) mathematicians like Michael Psellos considered mathematics as a way to interpret the world.
+In early Byzantium (5th to 7th century) the architects and mathematicians Isidore of Miletus and Anthemius of Tralles used complex mathematical formulas to construct the great "Hagia Sophia" temple, a magnificent technological breakthrough for its time and for centuries afterwards due to its striking geometry, bold design, and height.
+In late Byzantium (9th to 12th century), mathematicians like Michael Psellos considered mathematics as a way to interpret the world.

 John Philoponus, a Byzantine scholar in the 500s, was the first person to systematically question Aristotle's teaching of physics.
 This served as an inspiration for Galileo Galilei ten centuries later as Galileo cited Philoponus substantially in his works when Galileo also argued why Aristotelian physics was flawed during the Scientific Revolution.